Marketing, at its highest level, is the practice of making people feel a certain way about your company.

 For the first third of the video I wasn’t sure where the promo was going.
 The editing style didn’t immediately tell me the whole story.
 The juxtaposition of the ‘real memories’ and ‘imagined memories’ was confusing.
 (I’m not a quick study…).
 It took a while for the ‘oh… I get it’ moment to arrive.
 That said, making you think isn’t a bad thing.
-They could have set up the video in a more formulaic fashion: real/imagined, real/imagined, in a match-posed style from the get-go, but sometimes it’s more fun if you have to use your brain a little.
+They could have set up the video in a more formulaic manner: real/imagined, real/imagined, in a match-posed style from the get-go, but sometimes it’s more fun if you have to use your brain a little.

 3. Great videos always have great music.

 The purpose of music in a video is to set the tone and pace of the video, to pull you through the story and ultimately to tell you how to feel.
 The choice of music here is inspired.
 The music sets a beautiful and nostalgic tone that reminds the listener that ultimately, it’s all about ‘you and me’.
-The music even has it’s own backstory – it was a lost demo track by an unknown group called Penny and the Quarters that was discovered in a record executives files 40 years after it was recorded.
+The music even has its own backstory – it was a lost demo track by an unknown group called Penny and the Quarters that was discovered in a record executives files 40 years after it was recorded.

 IKEA doesn’t do a lot of promos that scream 50% OFF THIS WEEK ONLY!!!
 They don’t lie about the price of their furniture (like the majority of the furniture industry: (WAS $3,250, NOW only $1,099!), instead they just remind you that they are there, that they are an important value brand and that they’ll be around tomorrow when the vast majority of their competitors will be gone.